The Depth & Complexity Framework

 John Gould, the company’s founder, is the son of Bette Gould – the co-creator of Depth & Complexity.
 Along with Dr. Sandra Kaplan, they sought to create a means for students to think and learn in a similar fashion to professionals and disciplinarians.
 From this general principle came other components of the Framework, most notably the Depth and Complexity Icons.
 The Icons that represent the prompts of Depth & Complexity were developed by Sheila Madsen and Bette Gould in the mid-1990s.
 John himself was a student (in the late 1980s) at multiple demonstration schools when the creators were still researching and developing the most effective ways to organize Depth & Complexity so it would be powerful, yet relatable enough for teachers to use.

-For the past 16 years, John has worked with many educators to create and publish practical, teacher-friendly resources that help teachers elicit high-level thinking using Depth & Complexity.
+For the past 17 years, John has worked with many educators to create and publish practical, teacher-friendly resources that help teachers elicit high-level thinking using Depth & Complexity.
 Additionally, The Center for Depth and Complexity provides professional development throughout the country sharing proven techniques for the incorporation of Depth and Complexity into teaching practices.
 John insisted that all of the organization’s trainers also be practitioners that use Depth and Complexity with students.
-The mission of J Taylor Education and the Center for Depth and Complexity is to provide access to the Depth and Complexity framework in every classroom in the world and to transform education into an industry that focuses on teaching students how to think, and not the traditional what to think and memorize.
-Currently, Depth and Complexity is used in nearly 100,000 classrooms across the world and has improved the learning experience for over 2 million students.
+The mission of J Taylor Education and the Center for Depth and Complexity is to provide access to the Depth and Complexity Framework in every classroom in the world and to transform education into an industry that focuses on teaching students how to think, and not the traditional what to think and memorize.
+Currently, Depth and Complexity is used in over 120,000 classrooms across the world and has improved the learning experience for over 2 million students.
 The Center for Depth and Complexity is proud to share this incredible thinking framework in an authentic manner, staying true to the original work and intentions of the creators.